-- 3.4.1 Each aeroplane operation requires an aerodrome of certain dimensions.
-The AFM/POH normally describes the dimensions required for a take-off conducted at varying combinations of weight, altitude and temperature. - 3.4.2 Pilots should be aware that AFM/POH aeroplane performance is tested and calculated under strict criteria that may not replicate the conditions being experienced on any given day.
-For example, for the certification of landing distance, the requirements for the test are: - the aeroplane must approach at not less than 1.3 times the stall speed in the landing configuration - the aeroplane must cross the threshold at not less than 50 ft
+3.4.1 Each aeroplane operation requires an aerodrome of certain dimensions.
+The AFM/POH normally describes the dimensions required for a take-off conducted at varying combinations of weight, altitude and temperature.

-- the test is to be done on a dry, sealed surface - the runway slope must be between 2% slope up and 2% slope down. - 3.4.3 Pilots should be aware that to consistently fly the aeroplane to the tolerances used during certification tests will take considerable practice and recency, and therefore pilot recency is also an important consideration.

-Note: When taking off from, or landing at, an aerodrome with minimum dimensions, it is recommended that appropriate safety factoring be applied before attempting the take-off or landing.
+- 3.4.2 Pilots should be aware that AFM/POH aeroplane performance is tested and calculated under strict criteria that may not replicate the conditions being experienced on any given day.
+For example, for the certification of landing distance, the requirements for the test are that the: - aeroplane must approach at not less than 1.3 times the stall speed in the landing configuration - aeroplane must cross the threshold at not less than 50 ft - test is done on a dry, sealed surface - runway slope is between 2% slope up and 2% slope down. - 3.4.3 Pilots should be aware that to consistently fly the aeroplane to the tolerances used during certification tests will take extensive practice and recency.
+Unless the pilot is intimately familiar with the criteria for determining aircraft performance during certification, it is reasonable to assume that the pilot is unlikely to meet these criteria in normal operational circumstances and therefore safety factors should be applied.
+Refer to section 7 of this AC for more information on safety factors. - 3.4.4 When taking off from, or landing at, an aerodrome with minimum dimensions, it is recommended that appropriate safety factoring be applied before attempting the take-off or landing.